mikeboyle/system-design-prompts/full-stack/system_design_library.md

 1. As a student user, I can check out up to 5 books (children or general) for up to 2 weeks per book.
 1. As an adult user, I can check out up to 3 books (children or general) for up to 1 week per book.
 1. As a user, I want to see which books I've checked out and when they are due.
-1. As a user, I want to update the site when I return a book I've checked out.
 1. As a user, I should not be able to see what other users have checked out.

+### Returning books
+1. When a book is returned, it should become available again.

 ### Bonus user stories
 1. As an admin user, I want to see all the overdue books from all users.